mjspriggs/overview/whats-new/index.md

 If you have an account with the Pay as you go with Committed Use billing model, you might be eligible to receive service-level discounts.
 You can apply service-level discounts to commitments in addition to the platform-level discount.

 Service-level discounts are provided by {{site.data.keyword.Bluemix_notm}} Sales to customers with the Pay as you go with Committed Use billing model.
-For more information, see [Service-level discounts] (/docs/billing-usage?topic=billing-usage-committed-use#unmet-commit#service-discount-commit).
+For more information, see [Service-level discounts](/docs/billing-usage?topic=billing-usage-committed-use#unmet-commit#service-discount-commit).

 ## Support for third-party Operator bundles from {{site.data.keyword.redhat_notm}} {{site.data.keyword.openshiftshort}} registries
 {: #support-operator-bundle}